matteocaberlotto/eight-page-bundle/README.md

 # EightPageBundle

-### Warning: this is an alpha version under development.
+### This is a beta version but all the twig API are in a quite stable state.

+Supports Symfony 2+ up to 3.3 (symfony 4.0 is in roadmap).
+Just be sure to select the proper version.
+Sorry for the mess in the tagging/versioning, a cleanup is upcoming.
+The Symfony 3.3 branch is ```feature-3.x```.

 ### Missing:
- - tests
+ - renderer tests
- - documentation with examples
- - ease integration with other usefull bundles (eg: cmf)
+ - ease integration with other usefull bundles
  - ease switching to other admin bundle (alternative to sonata admin)
  - ease switching to other storage

 ### Features:
  - fully editable page properties (title, url, meta, og, ...)
- - fully editable html blocks tree with predefined widgets
+ - fully editable html layout, blocks tree with predefined widgets
  - auto form building for in-place content editing
- - yml content loader
+ - yml content loader for programmatic page editing
+ - very light!